nbessi/odoo_new_api_guideline/source/environment.rst

     recset1 - recset2 #  difference
     recset.copy() # to copy recordset (not a deep copy)

-Only the `+`  operator preserves order
+Only the ``+``  operator preserves order

 RecordSet can also be sorted: ::

   sorted(recordset, key=lambda x: x.column)

-The ids attribute
+The ids Attribute
 -----------------

+The ids attribute is a special attribute of RecordSet.
+It will be return even if there is more than one Record in RecordSet

 .. _records: